djalbat/reaction/README.md

 ## Roadmap

-- Rename JSX elements to elements,
-- add support for contexts,
+- Add support for contexts,
 - add an implementation of Redux, possibliy,
 - and then look at Falcor.